GiftXXVI/DSA_Problems_vs_Algorithms/problem_1_sqrt.md

 ## Time Complexity

-The algorithm's run time depends on the magnitude of the input number.
-However, because the value calculated approaches the solution in increments of x^2, it eliminates all possible solution values between (x-1)^2 and x^2 between each call.
-In addition, the algorithm utilises the binary search algorithm to eliminate values of x that are greater than (or less than) the current mid.
-Thus this the algorithm's time complexity is O(log(n)) where n is the input number.
+The algorithm utilises the binary search algorithm to eliminate values of x that are greater than (or less than) the current mid and compares the value of their squares to the provided number.
+It then eliminates half of the possible solutions in each iteration based on whether the square of the current number is greater than or equal to the input number.
+(It does this until it finds the largest integer square less than or equal to the input number then returns the current value of x).
+Thus, since it eliminates half of possible solutions in each loop, this the algorithm's time complexity is O(log(n)) where n is the input number.

 ## Space Complexity